-Warwickite (Mg, Fe), TiB, O, Warwickite, which may contain more magnesium than iron, crystallizes in the orthorhombic system as elongated prismatic crystals.
+Warwickite (Mg, Fe)3TiB2O8 Warwickite, which may contain more magnesium than iron, crystallizes in the orthorhombic system as elongated prismatic crystals.
 The colour is dark brown to black, with a pearly lustre, and there is a cleavage.
 H 3-4; SG 3.3 Localities.
 Found at Warwick, Orange Co., New York State.

-Nordenskioldine CaSn2O6 Nordenskiöldine crystallizes in the hexagonal system, forming thin or thick tabular crystals or lens-like crystals; it is also found as parallel growths with calcite and other minerals.
-The colour is vellow or colourless; there is a perfect cleavage and the lustre is vitreous H 5.5-6.0; SG 4.2 Occurrence.
-Found in an alkaline peg matite with feldspar, zircon and other minerals on Aro island, Norway, with tourmaline, stannite and sulphides in marble at Arandis, South-West Africa Sussexite (Mn, Mg)BO2(OH) Sussexite contains more manganese than magnesium and may contain up to 3% zinc.
-It crystallizes in the orthorhom bic system and forms veins or masses, which have a fibrous structure.
+Nordenskiöldine CaSn2O6 Nordenskiöldine crystallizes in the hexagonal system, forming thin or thick tabular crystals or lens-like crystals; it is also found as parallel growths with calcite and other minerals.
+The colour is yellow or colourless; there is a perfect cleavage and the lustre is vitreous.
+H 5.5-6.0; SG 4.2 Occurrence.
+Found in an alkaline pegmatite with feldspar, zircon and other minerals on Arö island, Norway; with tourmaline, stannite and sulphides in marble at Arandis, South-West Africa.
+Sussexite (Mn, Mg)BO2(OH) Sussexite contains more manganese than magnesium and may contain up to 3% zinc.
+It crystallizes in the orthorhombic system and forms veins or masses, which have a fibrous structure.
 The colour is white, pink or straw-yellow with a white streak and silky to earthy lustre.
-H 3 3 5 SG 3 3 Occurrence Sussexite occurs with pyro chroite and other minerals at Franklin New Jersey, where it is found in hydro thermal veins in franklinite it in also found as veins in hematite at the the Gonzen mine.
-Switzerland Pinakiolite (Mg, Mn2)2Mn BO3 Pinakiolite contains magne un and manganese in the proportion 3 1 and forming thin tabular cry talk twinning is common There is a good clear agreement the mineral is very brit in The colour black with a brilliant metallic listre lind the streak is brownish gray H 6 SG 3 b Occurrence Pinak of the found in a granular dolom te at Langban Sa. ellin crystal morphology since much of the material was first noted as cut stones.
-The colour is dark greenish-brown, sometimes a golden yellow, with strong pleochroism.
-It has a vitreous lustre.
-It may be distinguished from peridot by an extra band in the absorption spectrum at 4630Å.
-H 6.5; SG 3.47-3.50 Localities.
-Found in Ceylon gem gravels, Treatment.
-Iron stains may be removed with oxalic acid but prolonged immersion should be avoided.
-Fashioning.
-Uses: faceting or cabochons; cleavage: probably distinct macro- and brachypinacoidal; cutting angles crown 40 , pavilion 40 ; pleochroism: distinct; heat sensitivity: low
+H 3-3.5; SG 3.3 Occurrence.
+Sussexite occurs with pyrochroite and other minerals at Franklin, New Jersey, where it is found in hydrothermal veins in franklinite; it is also found as veins in hematite at the Chicagon mine, Iron Co., Michigan and the Gonzen mine, Switzerland.
+Pinakiolite (Mg, Mn2+)2Mn3+BO5 Pinakiolite contains magnesium and manganese in the proportion 3:1 and crystallizes in the monoclinic system, forming thin tabular crystals; twinning is common.
+There is a good cleavage and the mineral is very brittle.
+The colour is black with a brilliant metallic lustre and the streak is brownish-grey.
+H 6; SG 3.8 Occurrence.
+Pinakiolite is found in a granular dolomite at Längban, Sweden.
+Left: Ulexite.
+Its fibrous nature is seen here in a specimen from Boron, California